fanout/go-pubcontrol/README.md

 go get github.com/fanout/go-pubcontrol
 ```

-go-pubcontrol requires jwt-go 2.2.0 and lane 0.1.0.
-To ensure that the correct versions of both dependencies are installed use godeps:
+go-pubcontrol requires jwt-go 2.2.0.
+To ensure that the correct version of this dependency is installed use godeps:

 ```sh
 go get github.com/tools/godep